 - Temporary tooth replacements (made of plastic)

-The primary goal of all tooth replacement options and of dental prosthetics is to fully restore the row of teeth to their original functionality.
+The primary goal of all tooth replacement options and dental prosthetics is to fully restore the row of teeth to their original functionality.
 That means that you should be able to eat, chew, bite and speak in the same way as you did prior to losing the tooth you wish to restore.
-Not regaining function means you are more likely to have TMJ problems, to have digestion problems from improperly chewed food, to get back and neck pains and the destruction of your other teeth as you try to compensate in chewing and eating.
+Not regaining function means you are more likely to have TMJ problems, have digestion problems from improperly chewed food, get back and neck pains and the destruction of your other teeth as you try to compensate in chewing and eating.
 Missing teeth can also negatively impact your confidence and self-image.

-Stabilising tooth replacement
+Stabilizing tooth replacement

-As the above list clearly indicates, there is more than one way to stabilise your dental prosthetics.
+As the above list clearly indicates, there is more than one way to stabilize your dental prosthetics.
 The biggest factor in determining which kind you should get will be your financial situation, and the recommendations of your dentist, who can see and evaluate your individual case.

 Dental crowns can go atop living teeth.
 The teeth must first be filed down and shaped, but then they can serve as an anchor to your new dental crown.
 Obviously, this only works if the tooth is still in the mouth.
-This kind of stabilisation happens with the help of dental adhesives.
+This kind of stabilization happens with the help of dental adhesives.

-How long do tooth replacement last?
+How long does tooth replacements last?

 Depending on what kind of tooth replacement option you are receiving, you can expect different lifespans.
 Good quality dental crowns on the front teeth can be expected to last as long as 10 to 20 years, easily.
-A dental implant will last a lifetime, provided that it was installed properly, and that adequate oral hygiene is maintained by the patient.
+A dental implant will last a lifetime, provided that it was installed properly and that adequate oral hygiene is maintained by the patient.
 The dental crown on top of the dental implant may be changed several times, but the implant, serving as an artificial tooth root, should stay well, and should not need to be replaced.

 How much do they cost?

 The materials used are the main factor in determining the price of a given dental crown.
-While porcelain fused to metal dental crowns are the cheapest, and zirconium oxide ones the most expensive, and everything else falling in between, this does not mean that in the long run they are the most economically viable option.
+While porcelain fused to metal dental crowns are the cheapest, and zirconium oxide ones are the most expensive, and everything else falling in between, this does not mean that in the long run, they are the most economically viable option.
 Consult with your dentist about what kinds of dental crowns they may recommend for you!